 * The fee stated is the annual fee.
 For those joining part way through the subscription year a pro rata fee will be payable.
 Please contact the Membership Administrator for further details.
 The annual fee for retired members is £40 irrespective of their membership category.
 In order to qualify for retired members fees, you must no longer be drawing a salary and should not be undertaking paid work as a consultant

-Re-joining The Forensic Science Society
+Re-joining the Society

-The Forensic Science Society will normally allow any lapsed member the opportunity to re-join at the level they left providing this occurs within two years of the lapsed subscription renewal date (1st November).
+The Society will normally allow any lapsed member the opportunity to re-join at the level they left providing this occurs within two years of the lapsed subscription renewal date (1st November).
 All renewing members are required to forward the appropriate membership fee and personal declaration to the office for processing.

 Lapsed members who fall outside of the two year period are normally required to submit a new application, a processing fee of £25 and the appropriate membership fee to the Society’s offices.
 In exceptional circumstances an application to waive this requirement may be considered at the discretion of the Membership Committee.